jubilantdeenie/grow-with-google/vintage-game/README.md

 ## About

 This project was made as part of Udacity coursework for Exploring Javascript Tools.
-JavaScript functionality and a modal window have been added to the original content provided.
+JavaScript functionality, updated graphics and a modal window have been added to the original content provided.

 ## Instructions